geoffrich/svelte-routing-poc/README.md

-# Svelte Router POC
+# Svelte Routing POC

-This is an investigation of Svelte routing strategies using [https://github.com/EmilTholin/svelte-routing](svelte-routing).
+This is an investigation of Svelte routing strategies using [svelte-routing](https://github.com/EmilTholin/svelte-routing).

 To investigate: